 (2) Where a person is to be appointed under subsection (1) to act in the place of a member, the Minister shall first seek the advice of the relevant interest group.

-22. Delegation by the Council or the Chairperson
+22. Delegation by Council or Chairperson

 (1) Any function of the Council may be performed, and any power (other than this power of delegation) may be exercised or duty carried out on behalf of the Council by a person other than the Council, if the Council delegates, by resolution of which notice is published in the Gazette, that function, power or duty to that person, either generally or in respect to any particular matter.